ropensci/roweb3/content/blog/2024-06-12-runiverse-frontend/index.md

 {{< figureforgallery src="package4.png" alt="Screenshot of help pages table" >}}
 {{< /gallery >}}

-Finally the rendering of articles (vignettes) has improved to be a bit more readable.
+Moreover the rendering of articles (vignettes) has improved to be a bit more readable.
 We hope this makes it easier to explore all the amazing written content available in R packages.

 {{< figureforgallery src="article1.png" alt="Screenshot viewing an article on r-universe" >}}

 ## Browsing all content from a universe

 The examples above display information and content from a single package.
-The top navbar links to the overview pages that show other content that is availble in a universe (for details see our previous post: [*Discovering and learning everything there is to know about R packages using r-universe*](https://ropensci.org/blog/2023/02/27/runiverse-discovering/)).
+The top navbar links to the overview pages that show other content that is available in a universe (for details see our previous post: [*Discovering and learning everything there is to know about R packages using r-universe*](https://ropensci.org/blog/2023/02/27/runiverse-discovering/)).

 All r-universe subdomains still use the following url scheme: